Two recent events are reminding us to manage our professional data i.e. our online CVs etc. more actively.

 This is merely a coincidence as there is a lot of money to be made in online recruiting.
 Microsoft just spent $26B for LinkedIn in 2016 or $65 per user profile – just as a reminder how much your personal data is worth to such companies.
 No surprise that Google wants to take part in this market as well.
 But why should that worry you:

 - LinkedIn now makes your profile “more visible”.
 That means they sell your data increasingly to 3rd parties.
 That could be a head hunter and you might be happy to get a call for that killer job.
-But it might be as well your bank or your insurance and you might be even more surprised to be turned down for a loan or your premiums go up based on the results of their data mining of your LinkedIn data.
+But it might be as well your bank or your insurance.
+Then you might be even more surprised to be turned down for a loan or your premiums go up based on the results of their data mining of your LinkedIn data.

 - With regards to Google’s new Hire project the Daily Mail reminds us in a beautiful way how personal data in the wrong hands can back fire on us: “Google dismisses claims its new recruitment tool will let employers snoop on your ENTIRE search history“.
 Of course Google dismissed those claims immediately, but who knows how exactly they will combine the Hire data with everything else they know about you.